agelessZeal/Rapusia-Android-Browser-Chromium/README.md

 For the android platform, I have converted the chromium ninja project into android gradle project.

-So it is easy customize the chromium for the native android developers.
+So it is easy to customize the chromium for the native android developers who is experienced with java.

 ### Features.